10 Ways to Help Your Teens Spend Money Wisely

 6. Decrease Shopping Peer Pressure

 People have been shown to buy more expensive items if other shoppers are in close proximity.
-It is a major cause of overspending and something most people don’t even realize.
+It is a major cause of overspending and something most people don?t even realize.
 Let your child know that they may be better off shopping alone or with you when they need to purchase items, it could save them a lot of money in the long run.
+Help your child to understand that they don’t need all the newest stuff to impress people.
+Encourage them to fix broken things rather than replace them.
+If they break their phone, they can use cell phone repair poway to get it fixed rather than spend all their money on the latest model to replace it.

 7. Discuss The Cost Of Things

 I often have people in the financial and teaching professions tell me that the teens they work with do not have any idea what the cost of things are, outside of their tech toys, and maybe clothes.
 This is one of the reasons young adults go into such deep debt when they move out on their own; they have never been exposed to the reality of what life costs, or managed their own financial decisions.
 It is critically important that your child begin to be involved in the discussion and purchasing of various items like food, clothing, personal toiletries, car related expenses, insurance, sports activities and cell phones.
+On the car insurance point, my friend wanted to hammer home that point by talking to a range of providers with their son to demonstrate how to find the right deal for the coverage you need but not everyone can have that experience.
 The National Endowment for Financial Education released results that showed a shocking 59% of adult children aged 18-39 not attending school were being subsidized by their parents for living expenses like rent, mortgage, transportation and food, as well as medical bills and spending money.

 8. Ask “How Many Hours Of Work Is This Item Worth?”

 Determining the worth of something as it relates to their hourly wage is a great exercise if your teen has started working.
 When I was in University I used to do this whenever I went shopping and it really made me think before purchasing anything.
-I knew my time was valuable and I didn’t want waste it on something I might have to work eight or ten hours to pay for.
-It became a habit to think about the value of something before “putting it in the basket.”
+I knew my time was valuable and I didn?t want waste it on something I might have to work eight or ten hours to pay for.
+It became a habit to think about the value of something before ?putting it in the basket.?
 Help your teen begin to get in the habit of calculating out the full cost of the item plus taxes and then how many hours they would have to work to pay for it with their after-tax income.
-This way, they aren’t “buying without thinking” – a common bad habit with the increased use of plastic.
+This way, they aren?t ?buying without thinking? ? a common bad habit with the increased use of plastic.
+Conversely, get them into the habit of asking how much money they can get back out of an item they’ve bought.
+This is how you can start getting them to think about investments.
+For example, if they want to buy something like an Antonio Strad Violin, get them to think about how much money they could make if they performed live for an audience once they’re proficient in playing it.
+Investments are all about getting more money back than you first put in, so some items, whilst initially pricey, are worth the pennies spent.

 9. Help Others